How Long Does It Take To Become A Dog Groomer?

 If these other options aren’t available to you, you can always become a self-educated dog groomer.
 There are plenty of great resources out there for prospective groomers, like books, seminars, and videos.
 Self-education usually takes longer, but it’s a great option if you don’t have the time or money to invest in more formal education.

-On-The-Job Dog Grooming Skills: Timeline Varies
+On-The-Job Dog Grooming Skills

+Once you complete your education and find a job as a professional groomer, you’ll likely need several years of on-the-job experience before you’re entirely confident in your abilities.
 As you work with clients’ dogs, you’ll not only hone your skills, but you’ll also be exposed to different breeds, temperaments, and styles of grooms.
 Each new client is a learning opportunity, so don’t rush the process.